xcart/xcart-docs/_pages/kb_en/modules/amazon_pay/amazon_pay_addon_system_requirements_and_installation.md

 To be able to successfully install and use the Amazon Pay addon, you need a working copy of X-Cart 5 installed on your server.

-The addon can be obtained via X-Cart’s Marketplace.
+The addon can be obtained from the X-Cart App Store.
 To install and enable the addon on your system, follow the general payment installation instructions.
 See {% link "Adding payment methods" ref_36BqwVSF %}

 {% note info %}
 Make sure your store is [configured to use HTTPS](https://kb.x-cart.com/general_setup/store_security/#step-2-use-ssl-certificates "Amazon Pay addon system requirements and installation") in both storefront and admin area.
 This is required for the proper functioning of the Amazon Pay addon.